How to grow carrots – an easy beginner’s guide

 Common pests and problems

-As with growing any plant, part of the challenge is keeping pests and other common problems at bay.
-Here are a few of the common issues you’ll encounter.
+As with growing any vegetable, part of the challenge is keeping pests and other common problems at bay.
+It’s no different if you decide to grow carrots.

 Common in heavy or rocky soil, or when seeds are sown too close together.
 Thankfully, forked roots is an aesthetic issue which shouldn’t affect the taste.